putitsimply/christian-bible-explained/genesis.md

 * It explains how Israel’s story begins through a family and a series of promises.
 * Themes include trust, failure, forgiveness, and new beginnings.

+Genesis is also important in more than one religion.
+Jewish and Christian communities treat it as Scripture[^gl_scripture], and it is also connected to stories that are important in Islam.

 [^gl_bible]: Christian sacred writings: many books and types of writing. ([Glossary](glossary.md#bible))

 [^gl_god]: The main divine being in Judaism and Christianity. ([Glossary](glossary.md#god))